stellularorg/crangon/crates/crangon/README.md

 ## Configuration

-Sealable supports the following configuration options through environment variables:
+Crangon supports the following configuration options through environment variables:

 * `SITE_NAME` - the name of the site
 * `INFO_URL` - the url (relative to root `/`) that will be served from the "what" link in the footer